Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 [select] was shown in the previous example.
 The other way is just to launch multiple coroutines.
-Let us implement [merge](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#merge(org.reactivestreams.Publisher)) operator using the later approach:
+Let us implement [merge](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#merge(org.reactivestreams.Publisher)) operator using the latter approach:

 <!--- INCLUDE
 import kotlinx.coroutines.*